Pinpoint tests of microclimate control (cars from 08.2001)

 No

-LOCATE and REPAIR open circuit 32-FA76 (white-blue) (right hand drive vehicles: electrical circuit 33-FA76 (yellow-blue)) between the heater control module and the air recirculation damper positioning motor using the wiring diagrams.
-CHECK the system is working properly
+LOCATE and REPAIR the open in circuit 32-FA76 (white/blue) (right-hand drive vehicles: circuit 33-FA76 (yellow/blue)) between the heater control module and the recirculated air flap positioning motor using the Wiring Diagrams.
+CHECK for proper system operation

-G4: CHECK THE ELECTRICAL CIRCUIT BETWEEN THE HEATER CONTROL MODULE AND THE AIR RECIRCULATION FLAP POSITIONING MOTOR FOR A SHORT TO + OF THE BATTERY
+G4: CHECK THE ELECTRICAL CIRCUIT BETWEEN THE HEATER CONTROL MODULE AND THE AIR RECIRCULATION FLAP POSITIONING MOTOR FOR A SHORT TO BATTERY +

 Yes

-LOCATE and REPAIR short to battery in circuit 32-FA76 (white-blue) or 33-FA76 (yellow-blue) between the heater control module and the air recirculation damper positioning motor using the wiring diagrams.
-CHECK the system is working properly
+LOCATE and REPAIR the short to battery in circuit 32-FA76 (WH/BL) or 33-FA76 (YEL/BL) between the heater control module and the recirculated air flap positioning motor using the Wiring Diagrams.
+CHECK for proper system operation

 No